BeautyScientist/GSDIANOZAS/README.md

 I am not ready to dump a load of stuff.
 But I will start asking the question when I am working on something - is this really the best use of my time and is it ever going to get finished.

+#### ** Turning Goal Setting Into a Habit**

+One of the things I have noticed over the years about myself, and also about people I’ve managed is that everybody loves doing jobs that are fairly easy but a bit boring. everybody hates doing jobs that are both important and difficult.
+The important but difficult job that most people and certainly I hate the most is thinking about goals and priorities.

+An important clarification to that is that talking about goals and priorities vaguely is quite easy and fun.
+Breaking that down into what is the most important thing you should be doing right now is really really hard.
+I’ve been aware of this for quite a while, and have tended to think that the problem is one of concentration and aptitude.
+If only I can force myself to focus on this issue more,things will get better.
+And I will become a better person.

+But maybe the answer isn’t to try and become somebody different to who I am.
+Perhaps it will be better to try and turn the difficult job of analysing what I want to do and turning it into a detailed action plan into an easier job.

+So for example, one of the things I find easy to do is take an early morning walk.
+The goal of this activity is to make sure I start the day with at least some exercise.
+But now it’s possible to combine this activity with writing.
+Maybe I can add a daily goal setting session (I’m writing this on my phone whilst standing in a stream right now.
+Technology has finally reached the stage where I can both walk think and write simultaneously.)

+I will see how it goes.
+Habits like this always difficult to form initially.
+And a big part is breaking the project down into each individual tasks that are small enough to be managed in the time available.

+In that spirit, I will start by creating a list of my goals, and link that list to the documents that are relevant to it.
+In theory goal should not change very often.
+But I think I need to look at the list at least weekly.
+So step one is to create a weekly reminder.
+In fact I won’t make it weekly I will make it every eight days.
+This is a kind of job that Google Keep is very good for. let’s see how I get on.

 © Colin Sanders 2025